SouthPoleTelescope/slacklogging/README.md

 We again have a captive version of this package.
 I've modified it to play nicely with the less-than-official JSON formats produced above.

-It does have its own dependencies, which are not installed by `slacklogger` and you may have to install them:
+It does have its own dependencies, which are not installed by `slacklogger.sh` and you may have to install them:

 * click
 * flask